 We’re delighted to be at Alert Level 1.
 There are still a few small things we need you to do as we all continue to be vigilant about the COVID-19 virus.

 Visitors for residents living independently are welcome and there are no restrictions on the number of visitors or the frequency and duration of the visits.

-Our village residents will be keeping a record of who visits them for contact tracing purposes and we have provided all residents with logbooks to make this record keeping easier.
+Village residents are keeping a record of who visits them for contact tracing purposes.
+We have issued all residents with logbooks to make this record keeping easier.

 Viewing villages by interested parties

 We welcome interested parties who would like to view our retirement villages and homes.

 We run group tours and morning teas for prospective residents and we also offer in-person viewings for individuals or small groups by appointment.

 Please call for a personal appointment.
 You can find contact details for sales staff here.

 All our usual activities and events are re-starting under Alert Level 1.
 Please speak to our village staff if you need any further information about activities in your village.